fraterrisus/walkthroughs/aethus/items.md

 | Lightstick | 1x Empty, 2x [Magmasafe Material](#magmasafe-building-material), 2x [Solazine](#solazine) |
 | Power Relay | 1x Empty, 5x [Magmasafe Material](#magmasafe-building-material), 2x [Microcircuits](#microcircuits), 2x [Power Cell](#power-cell)|

+Buildkits allow you to use the `(B)`uild command to add new structures to the Magma Rifts.
+This is essential for opening up the various facilities that you'll need to visit.
+Beware the fact that time does not stop when you're in build mode, which means heat exhaustion and radiation poisoning will continue to accrue.
+Best be quick and know what you're trying to do before you start.

 **Atmodomes** require a live connection to a nearby Power Relay, but they produce a dome that provides oxygen.
 Once it's built, if you add 2x [Industrial Coolant](#industrial-coolant) it also eliminates heat exhaustion.
 The "RadProtect Edition", perhaps obviously, also eliminates radiation poisioning.

-**Coolant Hypercompressors** do not actually provide oxygen or cooling (rude).
-As a result, they don't need to be connected to a live power grid, but you *do* need to stick a [nuclear fuel rod](#fuel-rod) in them if you want them to work and a [Cargo Drone mk II](#cargo-drone) if you want them to deliver [Coolant](#industrial-coolant) to your cargo bays.
-Since the demand for coolant occupies a relatively short portion of the game, I don't really see the point.
+**Coolant Hypercompressors** do not actually provide oxygen or cooling &ndash; rude &ndash; they gather [Industrial Coolant](#industrial-coolant) for your use elsewhere.
+Instead of being powered by a live grid, you need to deposit a [nuclear fuel rod](#fuel-rod) to make them work and a [Cargo Drone mk II](#cargo-drone) if you want the output delivered to your base.

 **Large Crates** are very useful to add to Seam X-5.
 Most of the other Facilities in the Rifts already have nearby Storage Containers in which you can stage raw materials.